Charge and Antipodal Matching across Spatial Infinity: Introduction

 The descriptions of the gravitational field at $\scri$ or $i^0$ have distinctive features, and relating them is therefore of high interest.
 On the one hand, spatial infinity is the locus where the variational principle is well-defined, and charges are both integrable and conserved.
 The most general phase space in Beig-Schmidt gauge was analysed by Comp\`ere and Dehouck (CD) \cite{Compere:2011ve} (see also \cite{Virmani:2011gh,Compere:2011db,Dehouck:2010dkw}).
 Their charges satisfy all the desirable properties\footnote{Note that the renormalization procedure that CD propose involves a Mann-Marolf-type counterterm \cite{Mann:2005yr,Mann:2006bd}.
 This prescription is well-known to partially break bulk diffeomorphisms, in the sense that in $d=4$ it requires additional boundary conditions on the gravitational fields depending on the choice of the regulating surfaces in order for the variational principle to be well-defined.
 With our boundary conditions, this issue does not play any role.
 It is however not clear whether in principle it is possible to define alternative schemes that fully preserve covariance at spatial infinity.
-At least from the perspective of asymptotically flat holography, it would be interesting to assess the interpretation in a putative dual theory for this lack of covariance.} and give a faithful representation of the BMS algebra without central extension.
+Another long-known problematic feature of renormalization at spatial infinity is the non-locality of counterterms, as first stressed in \cite{Haro_2001}.
+From a holographic point of view, this may be due to either some form of incompleteness of the current perspectives or a fundamental property of theories dual to flat spaces.
+It would be thus interesting to assess more in depth these two points.} and give a faithful representation of the BMS algebra without central extension.
 Their treatment also extends previous constructions \cite{Mann:2005yr,Mann:2008ay,Mann:2006bd,Regge:1974zd,Ashtekar:1978zz,Ashtekar:1991vb} in that they account for nonzero leading electric and magnetic Weyl tensor $E_{ab}$ and $B_{ab}$, and do not impose parity conditions on the corresponding potentials $\sigma$ and $k_{ab}$.
 On the other hand, charges computed at $\scri$ are neither integrable nor conserved, a fact closely related to the leakage of symplectic flux through $\scri$ in the form of gravitational radiation.